-JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Your First Step Towards Study in Japan > Examination for Foreign Students
+JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Your First Step Towards Study in Japan > Testing and university entrance examinations for international students

 In most entrance examinations for undergraduate courses, graduate schools, and vocational schools, special entrance examinations are held for foreign students.
 Compared to entrance examinations made for Japanese students, the content and subjects required are easier and the test is shorter.
 It is better for foreign students to take this entrance examination.